mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 - **NumpyImage** Displays an Image via QImage.
 - **CodecAD** Decompresses compressed data from the NTNDAArray.
 - **ColorTable** Provides psuedo color tables for monochrome images from NTNDArray
-- **zoomImage** Implements the window that appears each time the mouse is clicked in the image window

 Each provides Python documentation.